 Fruit trees

-Available for pickup: Potted fruit trees, including named varieties of loquat, cold hardy avocado.
-Cherry of the Rio Grande, jaboticaba, rare mulberry varieties, and more.
+Available for pickup: Potted fruit trees, including named varieties of loquat, cold hardy avocado, jaboticaba, rare mulberry varieties, and more.

 The nursery is a very small, one-person operation.
 Open by appointment only, in Citra Florida.
 If you see anything you want to buy, make a list of what you are interested in and send it to me via the contact page.
 I’ll get back to you confirming availability, and we can set an appointment time for you to stop by the nursery in Citra to pick up your plants.